Vismajor/w1d1_homework/questions.md

 Assign to the value 6 to the variable number_six

+number_six = 6

 What is the datatype of "Matz"?

+String

 What do the following expressions evaluate to:
 "Cool" + "Cool" + "Cool"
+  "CoolCoolCool"
-t = "Troy" a = "Abed" "#{t} and #{a} in the Morning" 10 * 3
+t = "Troy" a = "Abed" "#{t} and #{a} in the Morning" "Troy and Abed in the Morning"
+10 * 3
+  30
 10 ** 3
+  1000
 10 % 3
+  1
 10 / 3
+  3
 0.7 + 0.1
+  0.8

 Can you explain why the expressions all give the same result?
 "Ronnie " + "Pickering"
 "Ronnie ".+("Pickering")
 "Ronnie ".send(:+, "Pickering")
+  The period and .send call the module method plus, which, since we use strings, ends in the same result.

-Please fix the following buggy expressions: number six = 6
+Please fix the following buggy expressions: number six = 6 number_six = 6
 "Maroon" + 5
+  "Maroon" + "5"
 ture == flase
+  true == false